What kinds of spiders can you find in Arkansas?

-Today, you are going to learn about 23 spiders that live in Arkansas.
+Today, you will learn about the most common spiders that live in Arkansas.

 Wolf Spider Range Map